 - No administrative fees or spread pricing fees added on to your medication prices

 Marley Drug's supply chain process to get your prescriptions:

 By streamlining the supply chain process, we are able to reduce your costs and provide you with affordable medications.
 There are no middlemen, meaning there are no PBM fees and no insurance headaches.
 Just a flat, transparent price!

 We price our drugs based on what it costs us to buy them from our wholesalers.

 How Challenging the Status Quo will Save Taxpayers Billions

-In 2019, 977,402 Medicare Part D beneficiaries took ezetimibe, or generic Zetia®.
-That year Medicare Part D plans paid an average of $270 for patients to be on ezetimibe which ultimately cost $264 million.
+In 2019, 977,402 Medicare Part D beneficiaries took ezetimibe, also known as generic Zetia®.
+That year Medicare Part D plans paid an average of $270 per patient for ezetimibe, resulting in a total cost of $264 million.

 It’s simple.
 Ezetimibe is on the Marley Drug Wholesale Price List of Marley Drug.
 This means we offer it for $37 for a 6-month supply, or $70 for a full year supply.
 This includes free shipping.